zakirullin/cognitive-load/README.md

 Is this the right way to approach the uncertainty of a new system?
 It's enormously difficult to elicit the right logical boundaries in the beginning.
 The key is to make decisions as late as you can responsibly wait, because that is when you have the most information on which to base the decision.
 By introducing a network layer we make our design decisions hard to revert right from the start.
 The team's only justification was: "The F(M)AANG companies proved microservices architecture to be effective". *Hello, you got to stop dreaming big.*

 The [Tanenbaum-Torvalds debate](https://en.wikipedia.org/wiki/Tanenbaum%E2%80%93Torvalds_debate) argued that Linux's monolithic design was flawed and obsolete, and that a microkernel architecture should be used instead.
 Indeed, the microkernel design seemed to be superior "from a theoretical and aesthetical" point of view.
 On the practical side of things - three decades on, microkernel-based GNU Hurd is still in development, and monolithic Linux is everywhere.
 This page is powered by Linux, your smart teapot is powered by Linux.
+By monolothic Linux.

 A well-crafted monolith with truly isolated modules is often much more flexible than a bunch of microservices.
 It also requires far less cognitive effort to maintain.
 It's only when the need for separate deployments becomes crucial (e.g. development team scaling) that you should consider adding a network layer between the modules (future microservices).